-Acer intros Liquid S2 with 6-inch 1080p display and 4K video capture, new Iconia A3 tabletAlex Wagner - Deputy Managing Editor, News Desk
+Acer intros Liquid S2 with 6-inch 1080p display and 4K video capture, new Iconia A3 tabletAlex Wagner - Editorial Director of News and Content

 The big IFA 2013 show in Berlin may not officially kick off for a few more days, but apparently Acer just couldn't wait any longer to share the news about its upcoming hardware.
 The company today revealed a full slate of new products that its got in the pipeline, including a trio of Android-powered devices.
 There's quite a bit of information to sift through in today's announcements, so let's break it down in an easily-digestible bulleted list:

 - Acer Liquid S2: The smallest device of the Android group (though not necessarily small itself), the Liquid S2 is smartphone with a 6-inch 1920x1080 IPS display.
 One of the highlight features of the Liquid S2 is its 13-megapixel camera, which is capable of recording 4K Ultra HD video and also includes an LED flash, panorama support and a host of other software add-ons.
 Also included with the Liquid S2 is a 2.2GHz quad-core Snapdragon 800 processor, 2-megapixel front camera, 16GB storage, 2GB RAM, 3,300mAh non-removable battery and Android 4.2.2.